13 Reasons Why You Should Immigrate to Canada

 The steady decrease of Canada’s population has left a gap in the labour market, causing local businesses to seek foreign skilled workers to assist with the demands of the economy.
 There are various programs and streams that have specifically been designed to assist prospective employers and employees in this process.
 For more information on the top five Canadian industries to work in, visit our blog here.

-Canada offers a world-renowned public health care system, which is free to all Canadian citizens, permanent residents, their spouses and dependents.
+One of the best reasons to move to Canada is the country's healthcare system.
+Canada offers a world-renowned public healthcare system, which is free to all Canadian citizens, permanent residents, their spouses, and dependents.
 It is, however, important to note that certain prescription medication and medical procedures may not be deemed necessary and will therefore not be covered.
 There are however a number of reasonable private plans accessible to all Canadians.

 Canada has four definitive seasons, yet it is important to bear in mind that no 2 provinces are alike.
 Canadian winters last from mid-December to mid-March and although it is rare that you would experience heavy snowfall or sub-zero temperatures in Vancouver in winter, Montreal winters can experience extreme snowfall.
 Summer months fall between mid-June and September.
-Days are warm and popular tourist destinations are cities like Vancouver, Montreal and Toronto.
-Fall months, are September through November.
+Days are warm and popular tourist destinations are cities like Vancouver, Montreal, and Toronto.
+The fall months are September through November.
 The weather is fresh and the fall foliage transforms most cities into beautiful golden-hued concrete jungles.

 With so much to do and see in this vast beautiful country and the weather varying from province to province, it is difficult to pinpoint exactly where the best place would be for you to relocate to, however here are our top 5 picks: